Argentina's 'Fab Four' key to team's success

 Argentina won the 16-match South American qualifying group, cementing first place during a brilliant 2012 when their first-choice side went unbeaten in nine matches, including friendlies, and Messi scored 12 goals including two hat-tricks.

-Last year brought Sabella some problems, not least Messi's nagging hamstring injury, and he will have been glad to have got over that well before the tournament kicks off on June 12.
+Last year brought Sabella some problems, not least Messi's nagging hamstring injury, that he will have been glad to have got over that well before the tournament kicks off on June 12.

 A virtual reserve side suffered a solitary defeat in the qualifiers to Uruguay in October with key midfielder Fernando Gago, who dictates the pace of Argentina's game and acts as a supply line for Messi, missing that and most of their other matches through injury.